Skip to content

 Peers

-While this guide focuses on the conceptual and technical steps of adding and managing peers via the Backend Admin API, the Rafiki Admin application offers the same functionality in a user-friendly interface.
+While this guide focuses on the conceptual and technical steps of adding and managing peers via the Backend Admin API, the Rafiki Admin application offers the same capabilities in a user-friendly interface.

 Refer to the Rafiki Admin user guide for detailed instructions and examples of creating and managing peers through the application.